Inference in partially identified moment models via regularized optimal transport: Illustrative examples

 IV methods are commonly used in causal inference when strong ignorability fails.
 The classical control function approach to IV requires a large support condition for point identification.
 However, this assumption often fails in practice when the treatment is discrete or has limited variation, such as binary treatments in \citet{angrist1996identification} and discrete treatment intensity in \citet{angrist1995two}.
 This example shows how our methodology can deliver meaningful bounds even when the large support assumption fails.

 Consider the standard nonparametric IV model

 where $Y$ is the outcome, $X$ is the endogenous treatment, $Z$ is the instrument, and $(V,W)$ are the unobserved errors.
-We want to estimate a generic object of interest \(\theta=\E[\Lambda(g(X,V))]\) beyond the local average treatment effects (LATE), e.g., $\Lambda(y) = y$ for the ATE, or $\Lambda(y) = \mathbf{1}\{y \leq t\}$ for the distributional treatment effect.
+We want to estimate a generic object of interest \(\theta=\E[\Lambda(g(X,V))]\) beyond the local average treatment effects (LATE).
+For example, setting $\Lambda(y)=y$ gives the average potential outcome $\E[g(x,V)]$ at treatment level $x$, and hence the average treatment effect (ATE) between two treatment levels $x_1$ and $x_0$ is $\E[g(x_1,V)] - \E[g(x_0,V)]$.
 The classical control variable formula requires not only treatment monotonicity ($w \mapsto h(z,w)$ strictly increasing) but also large support ($\supp(R\mid V=v) = \supp(R)$ for all $v$, where $R = F_{X\mid Z}(X)$), see, e.g., Section 4.1 in \citet{gunsilius2025primer}.
 When this large support condition fails, $\theta$ becomes partially identified.

 To formalize this setting, we impose two assumptions.
 First, similar to the classical setup, we assume treatment monotonicity: $w \mapsto h(z,w)$ is strictly increasing for each $z$, so under a monotone transformation, we can define the control variable $W=F_{X\mid Z}(X)$.
 Second, we also assume outcome monotonicity: $v \mapsto g(x,v)$ is strictly increasing, so define $V = F_{Y\mid X}(Y) \sim \text{Uniform}[0,1]$.
 Note that $W$ and $V$ are, in general, not independent.
 If $W$ has limited variation, such as discrete or censored treatment, the large support condition may fail, i.e., $\supp(W\mid V=v) \subsetneq \supp(W)$ for some $v$.